telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 * Try deleting your local copy of the project and get it anew from your source control.

 * Try deleting the contents of the `license.licx` file or the entire file so Visual Studio can generate it again.

+* Try deleting the *.suo file of the solution

 * Try uninstalling the Telerik Visual Studio Extensions.